steveliles/steveliles.github.com/eclipse-code-template-jsni.md

 ---
-title:Steve's first page
-date:2011-10-20
+title:Eclipse code template for GWT jsni methods date:2011-10-20
 ---
-# Eclipse code template for GWT jsni methods

 GWT JavaScriptObject's and JavaScript Overlays are very cool.
 I've written about them before.
 It can get a bit tiresome to write jsni methods though, especially all those fiddly slashes, braces and asterisks at the end!

 Here's a simple Eclipse code template that does the hard work for you, and lets you quickly tab-and-type through to completing your jsni method without ever having to type those fiddles again: